Hydration and Running: The Basics

 Here again, it is better to drink small amounts – a little at a time – to prevent discomfort and maximize performance.

 More than 2 hours

-Long-distance runners, those who run for more than two hours (in a marathon or triathlon, etc.), are strongly encouraged to have a personalized hydration plan that takes the required exertion and their individual hydration needs into account.
+If you’re a long-distance runner and you run for more than two hours (in a marathon or triathlon, etc.), you are strongly encouraged to have a personalized hydration plan that takes the required exertion and your individual hydration needs into account.